antfu/talks/2025-09-18/src/slides.md

 </div>

 <!--
-Before I explain it, I wanted to first give my understanding towards the definition of the word "Scripts" and "Software".
+Before I explain it, I wanted to first give my understanding of the definition of the words "Scripts" and "Software".

 How do you feel about these words? (pause)

-Even tho Scripts and Software are technically the same thing under the hood, they are also different when you look at them from the perspective of the users.
+Even though Scripts and Software are technically the same thing under the hood, they are also different when you look at them from the perspective of users.

 [click] I would describe Scripts as a one-off tool that you use to solve a specific problem, and most of the time, you throw them away after you use them.
-They can be still very useful and saving you a lot of time, but the code itself is usually not reusable.
+They can still be very useful and save you a lot of time, but the code itself is usually not reusable.

-[click] Software on the other hand, is a tool that you use to solve a general problem, and you can use it for a long time.
+[click] Software, on the other hand, is a tool that you use to solve a general problem, and you can use it for a long time.
 You can have it adapt to different scenarios for others with different needs.

 [click] So I would say, Software is logic that adapts.
 The adaptability gives life to the code we wrote and benefits others in the long run.

-Why we are talking about this?
-I think extensibility one of the very important ways to make software have more adaptability.
+Why are we talking about this?
+I think extensibility is one of the very important ways to make software have more adaptability.
 For extensibility, we usually mean a plugin system.
 -->

 ---